gaogaotiantian/viztracer-vscode/README.md

 To set the arguments to `viztracer` or your script, use `viztracer.viztracerArguments` and `viztracer.scriptArguments` settings.

+By default viztracer will run in your current active terminal if there is one.
+You can set `viztracer.terminalToTrace` to `New Terminal` to always create a new terminal to trace the scripts.

 ### View Reports

 Right-click on your `json` report in the file explorer, choose `View with vizviewer`.